 There are claims that the energy and water needed to wash cloth diapers has just as much of an environmental impact as disposable nappies.
 This is true to a certain extent, but cleaning cloth diapers usually only accounts for about one or two extra loads of laundry per week.
 Also, the waste from the diapers is flushed down the toilet where it is treated appropriately.

-We also stock Naturally Oliver Washing Powder clean and simple washing powders that break down easily.
 Depending on your machine and your washing system this varies greatly but in general it should only be a full load of nappies every second day.
-Most modern machine do such a good job of washing pre and/or post rinse cycles aren't always necessary and can be done once every few weeks to clear nappies of any build up.

 Many inserts are made from sustainable resources usually materials like Bamboo and Hemp.